bozakov/sshlauncher/README.md

     -h, --help      show this help message and exit -d, --debug     enable debug mode
-    -e, --escape    enable interpretation of backslash escapes in commands
+    -e, --escape    enable interpretation of backslash escapes in commands -s, --simulate  simulates the execution of a test run by mimicking the expected outputs
 ```